RHINO POPULATIONS

 Dicerorhinus sumatrensis

-In-situ population: fewer than 80
+In-situ population: 34-47

 IUCN Red List Classification: Critically Endangered